HITECHCRIME/HC_SG125_Kiddar/README.md

 Let them know we already on the brink
-Themes of death pulling us out of sleep distant approach i'm missin'
+Themes of death pulling us out of sleep distant approach i'm missin' it

 Let them know we already on the brink
-Themes of death pulling us out of sleep distant approach i'm missin'
+Themes of death pulling us out of sleep  yeah

+distant approach i'm missin'

 Let the bass say that